Continuity Editing – When Shots Don’t Match

 5. Picture Lock

-Picture lock in film and video is not a process by itself but rather better described as a major milestone.
+Picture lock in film and video is not a process by itself is a critical milestone.
 Picture lock means that there will be no more changes to the picture.

 Directors sometimes have a hard time with this.
 They want to keep noodling with the picture endlessly.
 This is why you want to make them sign a document indicating that the picture is now locked.